 Learn from an expert teaching team

-Professor Paul Lynch - Special interests include plant biotechnology
+- Professor Paul Lynch - Plant biotechnology

 Our MSc equips you with a wide range of skills and knowledge in both biological conservation and environmental management.
 It could pave the way for rewarding roles in habitat management or environmental consultancy, with conservation agencies or with local or national government.